ardatiftikci/COMP305-Group10-Project/README.md

 How to Run Code:

-- Modify the relevant java file @ line 15/16 to the desired test file name.
 - Run as a java application.
+- Enter the test number, that you want to run.

 Test Results:
 1) 3 Mistakes <1 second